jactools/dq-docker/README.md

 ```bash
 PYTHONPATH=. pytest -q
 ```

+CI

+- A GitHub Actions workflow `/.github/workflows/ci.yml` runs the test suite on pushes and PRs to `main`.
+- The workflow sets up Python 3.9 and installs `pytest` and `great_expectations` before running the test suite.

+Integration smoke tests

+- The repo includes a lightweight integration-style test `tests/test_datasource_recreate.py` which asserts the runtime helper recreates a fluent datasource when its configured `base_directory` differs from the runtime `SOURCE_FOLDER` (this guards against container-vs-local path mismatches).

 If you want to run tests and also exercise the real GE integration, install `great_expectations[azure]` in your virtualenv before running tests.